Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Applications: Least squares and Lasso regression

 As a motivating application of our theory, we study the approximation properties of the sketched least squares estimator, showing that, when the sketch is a LESS embedding, then it achieves nearly the same expected approximation error as for a Gaussian embedding, even down to constant factors.

-Consider an $N\times d$ data matrix $\A$ with full column rank, and an $N$-dimensional vector $\b$.
-Recall that our goal is to approximately solve the least squares task $(\A,\b)$ with the loss function $L(\w) = \|\A\w-\b\|^2$, i.e., find:
+Consider an $N\times d$ data matrix $\A$ with full column rank, where $N\gg d$, and an $N$-dimensional vector $\b$.
+Recall that our goal is to approximately solve the least squares task $(\A,\b)$, i.e., find:

 Given an $n\times N$ sketching matrix $\S$, the sketched least squares estimator $\wbh$ for this model is the solution of the sketched version of the problem, i.e., $(\S\A,\S\b)$.
-If $\S$ is a Gaussian embedding, then via a reduction to a Gaussian random design, the expected error of this estimator is given by the exact formula \eqref{eq:ols-formula}, but the cost of constructing such a sketch is prohibitively expensive.
-If we let $\S$ be a LESS embedding matrix with $d$ non-zeros per row, then the cost of computing this estimator is $O(\nnz(\A)\log N + nd^2)$, which includes the cost of approximating the leverage scores, sketching the data, and computing $\wbh$ from the sketch.
+If $\S$ is a Gaussian embedding, then via a reduction to a Gaussian random design, the expected error of this estimator is given by the exact formula \eqref{eq:ols-formula}, but the cost of constructing such a sketch is $O(Ndn)$, which is prohibitively expensive.
+If we let $\S$ be a LESS embedding matrix with $d$ non-zeros per row (see Remark \ref{r:less}), then the cost of computing this estimator is $O(\nnz(\A)\log N + nd^2)$, which includes the cost of approximating the leverage scores, sketching the data, and computing $\wbh$ from the sketch.
 We show that the resulting estimator enjoys nearly the same expected error guarantee as the Gaussian embedding.
-To avoid numerical precision issues which may occur when computing the exact expectation (there is a small but non-zero probability that $\S\A$ is very ill-conditioned), we will restrict the entries of the sketched solution $\wbh$ to a finite range $\mathcal R = [-D,D]$, for a sufficiently large $D=\poly(N,\kappa(\A),\|\A\|,\|\b\|)$ which is absorbed by the logarithmic factors in the result (see Appendix \ref{a:main-app} for details).
+To avoid numerical precision issues which may occur when computing the exact expectation (there is a small but non-zero probability that $\S\A$ is very ill-conditioned), we assume that: the LESS embedding matrix is constructed so that the random variables $r_i$ from Definition \ref{d:leverage-score-sparsifier} are random $\pm1$ sign variables, and the probability distribution satisfies $p_i\approx_{O(1)}\ell_i(\A)/d+1/N$.
+We also restrict the entries of the sketched solution $\wbh$ to a finite range $\mathcal R = [-D,D]$, for a sufficiently large $D=\poly(N,\kappa(\A),\|\A\|,\|\b\|)$ which is absorbed by the logarithmic factors in the result (see Appendix \ref{a:main-app} for details). \begin{theorem} Fix $\A$ of rank~$d$ and let $\S$ be a LESS embedding as above, with $n\geq \tilde O(d)$ rows and $k=d$ non-zeros per row.
+For any $\b$, the estimator $\wbh=\argmin_{\w\in\mathcal R^d}\|\S(\A\w-\b)\|^2$ satisfies: